GrokImageCompression/grok/doc/man/md/man1/grk_decompress.1.md

 Layer number.
 Set the maximum number of quality layers to decode.
 If there are fewer quality layers than the specified number, all quality layers will be decoded.

+`-n, --components [component indices]`

+Comma-separated list of 0-based component indices to decode.
+Only the specified components will be present in the output image.
+If the image uses a multi-component transform (MCT), all components required by the transform will be decoded internally, but only the requested components will appear in the output.
+By default, all components are decoded.

+Example:

+     -n 0

+Decode only the first component (e.g. the Red channel of an RGB image).

+     -n 0,2

+Decode components 0 and 2.

 `-d, -region [x0,y0,x1,y1]`

 Decompress a region of the image.
 If `(X,Y)` is a location in the image, then it will only be decoded